AlexMercedCoder/robust-mcp-client/docs/usage.md

 - **Settings**: Click the "Settings" button in the sidebar to:
   - Change the LLM Provider (Local, OpenAI, Gemini, Claude).
   - Enter API Keys.
-  - Manage MCP Servers (Add/Remove Stdio or HTTP servers).
+  - Manage MCP Servers (Add/Remove Stdio or HTTP servers with headers).
 - **History**: Previous conversations are saved in the sidebar.
 Click to load them.
 - **Dark Mode**: Toggle the sun/moon icon in the header.